-Progress reports will be sent home at three times during the school year: in early November, in March and in June.
-Teachers will schedule one formal parent conference in November to discuss your child’s experience at PVMS.
-An additional opportunity will be held in March for those who would like an additional formal conference, however, do not hesitate to contact a teacher if you wish to ask a question, or receive an update on your child’s development, anytime during the school year.
-If you have a concern about your child’s progress or have a problem you would like to discuss, please contact your child’s teacher for information and to discuss the issue.
+Conferences Teachers will schedule a formal parent conference in October to discuss your child’s experience at PVMS.
+An additional conference will be held in March.
+However, do not hesitate to contact a teacher if you wish to ask a question, or receive an update on your child’s development, anytime during the school year.
+If you have a concern about your child or have a problem you would like to discuss, please contact your child’s teacher for information and to discuss the issue.
 If you need further assistance, please contact the Head of School.

 Sharing any of the above activities with your child’s classroom should be arranged, in advance, with your child’s teacher.
 While parents are welcome to observe classrooms through observation windows, we do not encourage interaction in the classroom.
 Parents who linger in a classroom at drop-off time, or drop in unexpectedly, can unintentionally change the flow of the classroom learning environment, and redirect the teacher’s focus.
 Please do not linger or drop in unexpectedly to your child’s classroom.
 Parents who arrive late, or arrive unexpectedly during the day, will be asked to remain outside the classroom, either to drop their child off, or to observe through the windows.